 9 of the best wineries & vineyards to visit in Napa, Sonoma, and Calistoga

 Established in 1876, Beringer Vineyards is one of the best and oldest wineries in Napa.
 In 1934, Beringer became the first winery in California to offer wine tasting and tours to the public.
-Prior to this time, Prohibition had made that impossible.
+Prohibition had made wine tours impossible, prior to this time.

 It is the oldest continuously operating winery in Napa and part of the National Register of Historic Places.

-Although there is not an on-site restaurant unless you participate in the Library Lunch tasting, visitors are allowed to bring a picnic lunch.
+Although there isn’t an on-site restaurant unless you participate in the Library Lunch tasting, visitors are allowed to bring a picnic lunch.
 Outside the tasting room are plenty of tables perfect for enjoying a meal with a glass of wine.
 Beringer Vineyards is the perfect place to spend an afternoon when visiting the Napa region.
-Not only was the wine tasting fairly priced, but the grounds also make for a gorgeous place to spend an afternoon.
+The wine tasting was fairly priced.
+And the grounds make for a gorgeous place to spend an afternoon.
 Besides Napa, there are many other amazing wine regions in the United States.

 Website: Beringer Vineyards